swiftlettech/smart-sweeper/README.md

 * **Linux**: $XDG_CONFIG_HOME/smart-sweeper or ~/.config/SmartSweeper
 * **Mac**: ~/Library/Application Support/SmartSweeper

-The log files are also in JSON format and can be viewed with a general log viewer such as [glogg](https://github.com/nickbnf/glogg).
+The log files are also in JSON format and can be viewed with a general log viewer such as [glogg](https://github.com/nickbnf/glogg). **It is recommended that you backup smart-sweeper.json to a safe place.**

 Other software used